trivago/gollum/docs/src/gen/filter/sample.rst

 Sample
 ======

+This plugin can be used to get n out of m messages (downsample).
-This plugin blocks messages after a certain number of messages per second has been reached.
+By this you can reduce the amount of messages and the plugin start blocking after a certain number of messages has been reached.